Skip to main content

 An August 5, 1882 Florence Gazette notice that an elderly black woman named Mely Decatur, who lived near Pruitton, in north-central Lauderdale County, had "received the sung little sum of $2,180, from the Federal Treasury, on account of services…

-Ab, a Handicapped Free Person of Color Tries to Enlist in Captain Houston's Confederate Company
+Ab, a Handicapped Free Person of Color Asks to Accompany Captain Houston's Confederate Company

-A June 5, 1861 Florence Gazette article reporting that "a cripled [sic] free colored man, who is known by the name of Ab [Abe?]," attempted to enlist in Capt.
-Houston's Confederate company "last Monday."
-On being told he couldn't enlist he "gave all…
+A June 5, 1861 Florence Gazette article reporting that "a cripled [sic] free colored man, who is known by the name of Ab [Abe?]," "begged and plead to be allowed to go with" Capt.
+J. Butler Houston's Co.
+D, 9th AL Inf., CS "last Monday."
+On being…

 Confederate Slave and Body-Servant Reuben Patterson